Beach Blast (1993): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 WCW produced a mini-movie centered around the four participants in the main event Sting and Davey Boy Smith (nicknamed "the Superpowers", playing off the fact that Sting was American and Smith was British) facing the team of Big Van Vader and Sid Vicious (dubbed "The Masters of the Power Bomb", based on the fact that both wrestlers used a power bomb as their finishing move).
 The mini-movie depicted Sting and Davey Boy Smith on a tropical island with a group of kids.
 As they were playing with the kids Vader, Vicious and their managers Harley Race and Col. Robert Parker approaches them, offering them a bribe to not wrestle at Beach Blast.
 The Superpowers turn the bribe down, which lead the villainous duo of Vader and Vicious to hire a midget to swim out to their boat, with a fake shark fin on his back and plant a bomb.
 At the last moment Smith saves Sting from being blown up, vowing revenge at Beach Blast.

 Aftermath

 This was the last WCW Pay Per View that featured the NWA World Heavyweight Championship.
 Ric Flair was booked to lose the title to Rick Rude at the next PPV, Fall Brawl, but the NWA Board of Directors stepped in and said the title could not change hands without their approval, so WCW withdrew from the NWA two weeks before Fall Brawl and Flair was stripped of the title, which would later become the WCW International World Heavyweight Championship.
 The NWA would hold a tournament, partnering with Eastern Championship Wrestling in 1994 to fill the vacant title, which would result in Shane Douglas throwing down the NWA world title and becoming the first ECW World Champion.

+This was also the final appearance of the NWA World Tag Team Championship on a WCW PPV.
+The titles were won by Arn Anderson and Paul Roma in August 1993 at Clash of Champions XXIV, then WCW withdrew from the NWA in September 1993, and the titles would no longer be defended together; the NWA did not fill the vacancy for nearly two years; finally having a tournament in July 1995 which was won by the Rock and Roll Express.